TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-connecting-youdonothavethesuperprivilege.md

 <properties
-  pagetitle="ERROR 1419: You do not have the SUPER privilege and binary logging is enabled " description="ERROR 1419: You do not have the SUPER privilege and binary logging is enabled " service="microsoft.dbformysql" resource="servers" ms.author="jtoland"
+  pagetitle="ERROR 1419: You do not have the SUPER privilege and binary logging is enabled" description="ERROR 1419: You do not have the SUPER privilege and binary logging is enabled" service="microsoft.dbformysql" resource="servers" ms.author="jtoland"